zrDan/exchange-usd-mxn/README.md

 ## Setup

-To run this project, install it locally using npm in backen and frontend
+To run this project, install it locally using npm in backend and frontend

 ```
 $ cd backend/